PawaraGunawardena/profile-manager/README.md

 ## Functions provided and description of UI

-Can refresh, edit firebase, remove rom firebase, save to firebase, load images, Inquiry and exit
+Can do refresh, edit firebase, remove from firebase, save to firebase, load images, inquiry and exit operations

     Add - Refresh and clear fields to make a new entry